matt-winzer/react-shopping-cart/objectives.md

 * Review shopping cart component hierarchy
 * Explain React component lifecycle methods
-* Identify lifecycle method to use for API calls
+  * Identify lifecycle method to use for initial API calls
 * Interact with an external API in React

 ## Resources